Cow Belles: Production

 The movie was inspired by Fox TV series The Simple Life, which formerly starred Paris Hilton and Nicole Richie.
+The Callum Dairy organization is loosely based on Byrne Dairy.
 The movie was filmed in Toronto, Canada in 2005.

 Soundtrack

 The soundtrack is composed of one single On the Ride, performed by Aly & AJ.
 Its music video features scenes from the movie merged in it and this song is featured in the movie.